 If a woman is in active labor but is having a problem, such as high blood pressure or fever, you may continue to manage her labor if you are trained and authorized to do so.
 You should not follow this ECL&B action plan for her labor and birth, since she may need closer monitoring and additional care.

-Knowledg Classify the follow

-not normal.
+Classify the following clients as normal or not normal.

-First baby at 38w cephalic, intact m normal vital sign
+First baby at 38wks, single, cephalic, intact membranes, normal vital signs